Chart Color Schemes

 Age

-The median age in Rothwell is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and also older than Australia's median age of 38 years.
-The 75-84 age group comprises 12.0% of Rothwell's population, compared to the national figure of 6.0%.
-Post-2021 Census data shows this age group has grown from 10.5% to 12.0%, while the 25-34 cohort has declined from 10.7% to 9.8%.
-By 2041, population forecasts indicate substantial demographic changes for Rothwell, with the 75-84 group expected to grow by 36% (adding 327 people), reaching a total of 1,247 from 919 previously.
-Notably, the combined age groups of 65 and above will account for 87% of Rothwell's total population growth, reflecting the area's aging demographic profile.
-In contrast, the 15-24 and 0-4 age cohorts are expected to experience population declines.
+The median age in Rothwell is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and also considerably older than Australia's median age of 38 years.
+The 75-84 age group constitutes a strong 12.0% of the population in Rothwell, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 9.8%.
+This concentration of the 75-84 age group is well above the national average of 6.0%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 10.5% to 12.0% of the population in Rothwell, while the 25 to 34 cohort has declined from 10.7% to 9.8%.
+Population forecasts for 2041 indicate substantial demographic changes for Rothwell, with the 75 to 84 group expected to grow by 36%, reaching 1,248 people from 918.
+Notably, the combined age groups of 65 and above will account for 87% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 15 to 24 and 0 to 4 age cohorts are expected to experience population declines.